SpamTagger/.github/profile/README.md

 ## ✨ A New, Lighter-Weight Spam Filtering Solution ✨

-The reason that the MailCleaner® for is called "SpamTagger Plus" is because the eventual goal is to develope a lighter-weight antispam gateway software simply called SpamTagger.
-The "Plus" references additional non-essential features offered by MailCleaner® which will be dropped for SpamTagger.
+The reason that the MailCleaner® fork is called "SpamTagger Plus" is because the eventual goal is to develope a lighter-weight antispam gateway software simply called "SpamTagger".
+The "Plus" references additional non-essential features offered by MailCleaner® which will be dropped from SpamTagger.

-SpamTagger will draw much of it's inspiration from MailCleaner® and should provide the ability to have more active development on features focused on increasing spam filtering quality with fewer resources.
+The new SpamTagger solution will draw much of it's inspiration from MailCleaner® and should provide the ability to have more active development on features focused on increasing spam filtering quality while requiring fewer development resources.
 See the [placeholder repository](https://github.com/SpamTagger/SpamTagger) for more details on what SpamTagger seeks to accomplish.

 ## 🧰 Open Anti-Spam Tools 🧰